 President and CEO, MidAmerican Energy Company

-President, MidAmerican Renewables, LLC.
+President and CEO, MidAmerican Renewables, LLC.

 MidAmerican Renewables, LLC.
 The companies are subsidiaries of Berkshire Hathaway Energy, a global leader

 in the production of energy from diversified fuel sources, including coal, natural gas, wind, solar, hydroelectric,

 nuclear, geothermal and biomass.
 Berkshire Hathaway Energy also is a leader in the supply and distribution of energy in the U.S.

 and U.K. consumer markets, with approximately 7.1 million electricity and natural gas customers.